 For some employees, written communication works best, while others might prefer verbal feedback.

-Leaders need to be flexible and adapt their management style based on what works for each individual.
+Leaders need to be flexible and adapt their management style based on what works for each individual by asking them directly.
 Employees need to feel like they aren't in trouble when they're asked for a meeting, but instead, that it's an opportunity to share openly.

 If you can establish trust and make these meetings feel supportive, you will likely maintain engagement.